prabeesh/prabeesh.github.io/content/blog/pyspark-notebook-with-docker.md

   - PySpark notebook
   - Jupyter Spark
 description: Run PySpark in a Jupyter notebook with Docker.
 Uses the official jupyter/pyspark-notebook image plus a docker-compose setup for persistent work.
+llm_summary: "To run PySpark in a Jupyter notebook with Docker, run 'docker run -d -t -p 8888:8888 jupyter/pyspark-notebook' and open http://localhost:8888 in your browser.
+For a current setup use the maintained jupyter/pyspark-notebook image rather than building from source."
 ---

+To run PySpark in a Jupyter notebook with Docker, run `docker run -d -t -p 8888:8888 jupyter/pyspark-notebook` and open `http://localhost:8888` in your browser.
+No local Spark or Java installation is needed.

 Apache Spark works well in a Jupyter notebook: you get iterative development, inline plots, and the ability to poke at intermediate DataFrames.
 Docker makes the setup reproducible and removes the "works on my machine" problem.
 This post walks through running PySpark in Jupyter via the official `jupyter/pyspark-notebook` image.